 Tuition fees for all courses are payable on an annual basis, except where stated.

-Experience is desired which demonstrates an understanding of the role of the midwife e.g. attendance at a midwifery conference/maternity open day, spending time with someone who has experience of midwifery.
+Experience is desired which demonstrates an understanding of the role of the midwife e.g. attendance at a midwifery applicant workshop / maternity open day, spending time with someone who has experience of midwifery

 Essential personal skills are required including the ability to; articulate why you want to enter the profession, discuss some current issues in midwifery practice, demonstrate that you are caring and compassionate and communicate effectively with a variety of people.

 Recruitment for the Midwifery course considers values which are considered integral to the midwifery profession including being caring, able to communicate with people, as well as being respectful and compassionate.
 These values are also thought to be important in the wider NHS.

 During the shortlisting process and the interview you will need to be able to demonstrate that you have these skills in order to be considered suitable for the course and the midwifery profession.

 When selecting applicants, several factors are taken into account.
 These include evidence of some understanding of the role of the midwife and the challenges that this involves.
 It is suggested that candidates visit their local Maternity Unit or attend a maternity unit open day offered by the three Kent NHS Trust maternity units supporting this course.